Committee on Energy Research and Technology (CERT)

 From time to time, IEA member countries establish experts’ groups to serve as focused, ad hoc or advisory bodies.
 In the case of CERT, two such bodies currently exist to advise the CERT and working parties by examining cross-cutting issues relevant to energy technology research through expert workshops and discussions.

-The IEA supports international energy technology RDD&D and knowledge transfer through independent, multilateral Energy Technology Initiatives.
+The IEA supports international energy technology RDD&D and knowledge transfer through independent, multilateral IEA Technology Collaboration Programmes.
 The experts participating in these groups represent public- and private-sector entities worldwide.
 Together, these experts share knowledge – and resources – to advance energy technologies.